Dual-Regularized Riccati Recursions for Interior-Point Optimal Control: Background

-We call $x, s$ the primal variables and $y, z$ the dual variables.
-Below, we will show that primal search direction determined by the regularized interior point method is guaranteed to be a descent direction of $\mathcal{A}(\cdot, \cdot, y, z; \mu, \eta)$ at $(x, s)$ unless the primal variables have already converged.
+We now show that the primal search direction determined by the regularized interior-point method is guaranteed to be a descent direction of $\mathcal{A}(\cdot, \cdot, y, z; \mu, \Delta_C, \Delta_G)$ at $(x, s)$ unless the primal variables have already converged, provided some conditions on the inertia of the Newton-KKT matrix from~\cref{ipm-4x4-newton-kkt} are met.